How Many Commonhold Properties Are There in the UK?

 What’s Being Done to Encourage More Commonhold Properties?

 • Law Commission Proposals: In 2020, the law commission published a series of proposals designed to reform and revitalize the commonhold system.
-These include simplifying the legal processes and making it easier for existing leasehold properties to convert to commonhold, as well as addressing the challenges faced by existing leaseholders.
+The proposals are intended to simplify the current regime, to facilitate the conversion of existing leasehold properties to common ownership, and to help the existing (long leaseline) leaseholders of properties which are already held under leases.

 • Future Legislation: The government published a draft leasehold and commonhold reform bill, which is expected to introduce significant changes to leasehold law and the leasehold basis of property ownership.
-This includes a proposed ban on new leasehold flats, aiming to phase out the sale of flats on a leasehold basis and promote commonhold as the preferred model.
-The reforms will impact both new developments and existing leaseholders.
+The legislation is intended to prohibit the sale of new leasehold homes and convert them to commonhold.
+However existing leaseholders will still be affected.

 • Government Support and Consultation: Ongoing consultations aim to gather feedback from stakeholders, with the government expressing support for making commonhold a more viable option.
-Housing minister Matthew Pennycook has played a key role in shaping these policy changes.
+The proposals are being received positively with commonhold potentially becoming a more viable alternative.

 Will Commonhold Ever Replace Leasehold?